 For hard surfaces prone to staining, like beneath the toilet seat, on white surfaces, and near drainage holes, a bleach solution can help you get the mold out without damaging your bathroom fixtures.
 A bleach solution is made with diluted bleach, which poses less of a hazard for you and your bathroom, but still keeps mold at bay.

 Wear protective gear when handling bleach, and you can use the solution on any white or undyed surface to kill mold.
 Use the solution on bathroom walls, on shower grout, and even bathroom windows which can get moldy easily.
 Let the bleach sit until you see the stains lift off, then scrub away at the loosened mold.
 Rinse well with water afterwards.

 The best way to prevent mold from getting into your home and your bathroom is to keep your house clean.
 Red mold appears when there's ample space to thrive, and when they don't get cleaned off before they can grow their colonies into considerable sizes.

 Mold thrives with moisture, so keeping surfaces dry is a key way to prevent red mold from entering your home.
 Keep a bathroom fan on after baths to clear the humidity in the air and keep the place properly ventilated.
 Remove the food source of mold from your bathroom - soap scum, hard water stains, and any old cotton lying around.
 Do a thorough home cleaning regularly for mold prevention.

 Go for Professional Cleaning

-For any home cleaning needs, Luce Home cleaning services can get your home clean and neat in an instant!
+For any home cleaning needs, Luce Home cleaning services in Singapore can get your home clean and neat in an instant!
 Our experienced cleaners can do mold removal in your home, and focus on cleaning your grout lines, and other areas in your home.
 Get in touch with us today to schedule an appointment.